mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <td valign="top" width="250pxl">
 <p>Supports special syntax for <strong>extract tasks </strong>when creating the LU instance query based on the trnMigrateList translation.
 Each LUI consists of a concatenation of source environment, IID, version name and version datetime.</p>
 <p>Click to read more about <a href="01_tdm_set_instance_per_env_and_version.md">LUI structure for TDM implementation</a>.</p>
 <p>This translation is required for DBs that do not support the standard &lsquo;||&rsquo; syntax for concatenated strings.
-For example- sqlServer.</p>
+For example, sqlServer.</p>
 </td>
 <td valign="top" width="250pxl">
 <p>SharedObjects/Translations</p>